Barcombe: Transport

 A bus service is provided to the bus stop at the north of Barcombe Cross and outside the junction with the old road at Barcombe Mills.
 Services are provided by Compass Travel.
 The buses connect with the trains at Cooksbridge.
 There are no buses on Sundays to Barcombe Cross and no buses at all on weekends to Barcombe Mills.

-The A26 between Lewes and Uckfield runs south-east of the villages.
+The A26 between Lewes and Uckfield runs southeast of the villages.
 It can be accessed 2 mi from the centre of the village via Barcombe Mills Road.
 The A275 runs north of the villages.
 This links Lewes and Haywards Heath.